Flagstaff Symphony Orchestra

 The Flagstaff Symphony Orchestra played its first concert in 1950 under the name Northern Arizona Orchestra.
 It is associated with the non-profit Flagstaff Symphony Association, which was incorporated in 1961.
-The orchestra is currently composed of at least 75 professional and community members and offers a full annual calendar of events.
-The concert venue is normally the Ardrey Memorial Auditorium at Northern Arizona University in Flagstaff, Arizona, and the artistic director and conductor is Charles Latshaw.
+The orchestra currently has at least 75 professional and community members and offers a full annual calendar of events.
+The primary concert venue is the Ardrey Memorial Auditorium at Northern Arizona University in Flagstaff, Arizona.
+The artistic director and conductor is Charles Latshaw.

-The orchestra is known for popular community offerings which attract a wide audience, including different age demographics.
+The orchestra is known for popular community offerings which attract a wide audience, including various age demographics.
 Events like Halloween concerts are especially designed for children.